 CEPS has launched an ambitious and multi-disciplinary Task Force on EU Industrial Policy after the pandemic.

-On March 10, 2020, just as lockdown was being announced in most European countries, the European Commission launched a New Industrial Strategy for Europe highlighting its overarching ambitions for the transition towards climate neutrality and digital leadership.
-These twin transitions – green and digital – cut across most EU policies.
-They are thought to be essential to Europe’s so-called competitive sustainability, its open strategic autonomy based on its economic and technological sovereignty, and its resilience to external shocks.
-In this regard, the New Industrial Strategy is framed around 14 different ecosystems; the so-called marguerite (daisy).
+The New Industrial Strategy for Europe highlights the EU’s overarching ambitions for the transition towards climate neutrality and digital leadership, which are thought to be essential to Europe’s competitive sustainability, its strategic autonomy based on its economic and technological sovereignty, and its resilience to external shocks.

-Only six months down the road, however, the New Industrial Strategy faces unprecedented challenges, possibly warranting a thorough reconsideration.
-The Covid-19 pandemic, the ensuing economic crisis and the deteriorating multilateral order call for fresh priorities in terms of strategic autonomy and industrial transformation.
+Since its launch in March 2020, however, the New Industrial Strategy has faced unprecedented challenges, possibly warranting a thorough reconsideration.
+The Covid-19 pandemic, the ensuing economic and social shocks and the deteriorating multilateral order all call for fresh priorities in terms of strategic autonomy and industrial transformation.

 Structure of the Task Force

-We will convene a number of parallel working groups, each dedicated to a different topic, and each structured around three online meetings, to be held between January 2021 and March 2021.
+We have convened a number of parallel working groups, each dedicated to a different topic, and each structured around three online meetings, held between January 2021 and March 2021.
 You can find the dates of these meetings in the media files below.
-All Working Groups will reconvene in a plenary session in March 2021, to take stock of the results of each stream of debate and develop a consolidated version of our policy recommendations.
+All Working Groups will reconvene in a plenary session in April 2021, to take stock of the results of each stream of debate and develop a consolidated version of our policy recommendations.

 - European Green Deal